-Did you know that experience physical violence from an intimate partner every year?
-Did you know that will be victims of domestic abuse from an intimate partner in their lifetimes?
+Did you know that 4,774,000 women experience physical violence from an intimate partner every year?
+Did you know that 1 in 4 women and 1 in 7 men will be victims of domestic abuse from an intimate partner in their lifetimes?
 The impact of domestic violence is shocking, and it negatively impacts the entire family.
 Fortunately, the state of Maryland has measures in place to ensure the safety of any abused partner and their children.

 Domestic Violence 101